bifurcation/redistributable-jwks/draft-barnes-oauth-pika.md

 at the start of the meeting.
 This situation would create a spike of around 10,000 HTTPS requests to the VC issuer.

-With signed issuer keys, the clients in a meeting can bundle the proof of authority along with their VC, avoiding the need for any HTTPS interaction with the issuer at all.
+With PIKAs, the clients in a meeting can bundle the proof of authority along with their VC, avoiding the need for any HTTPS interaction with the issuer at all.

 ## Use Case: Verifying Stored Signatures